paulywill/100-days-of-code/log.md

 I'm slowly cramming more cloud computing concepts into my grey matter.
 Nitty gritty (ie API names and error codes) will be a last minute binge.

+### Day 17: September 25, 2018
+**Today's Progress**:

+Guess what?
+Yup, more AWS studying.

+**Thoughts**:

+Making some slow but consistent progress reviewing practice tests and the related FAQS and other miscellaneous.

 -------------------------------